canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

  - a rule-bound society that models itself after Façade in the desert area (hostile in the main game, but a peaceful faction may be encountered in the DLC)
  - a monarchic, warlike forest faction organised founded in 11689 by a heroic machine named Ernst.
 They currently defend a baby machine named Immanuel, unable to realise Immanuel will never grow up.
  - a non-hostile faction develops in the amusement park, dressing in clown makeup and shooting balloons instead of bullets (unless attacked).
 Later, these decay and become hostile zombies.
-At the centre of this group is Simone---more on her later!
+At the centre of this area lives Simone, though she seems unlikely to be aleader.
- - a machine named Pascal founds a pacifist village in another part of the forest; he'll play a huge role in the plot so more on him later!
+ - a machine named Pascal founds a pacifist village in another part of the forest.
  - a religious faction led by one Kierkegaard takes on Catholic garb, only to very suddenly become a death cult attempting mass suicide and attacking intruders.
  - some kind of military headquarters run as a rather miserable office, which appears in the DLC in which we play as Plato 1728.
-More on that later!
  - many machines take the form of fish, with corresponding machine versions of a lot of the fish that can be caught in the game.

+I'll return to these various machines later; for now, take them to illustrate the machine society possibility space.

 The timeline additionally mentions:
  - a large floating machine city called Atlantis, which briefly surfaces in 11502.

-You've probably spotted the naming scheme now!
+What's up with their names?
 All the main machine lifeform characters in <cite>Automata</cite>, with the exception of Adam, Eve, and N2, are named after philosophers (mostly from European traditions, but a few Chinese philosophers appear late on).
-How much you should read into the specific name assignments is a matter of judgement and interpretation...
+How much you should read into the specific name assignments is a matter of interpretation.

+A few of these machines crop up at specific points in the timeline:

+### Grün

+'Grün' is one of the largest superweapon machine lifeforms in the form of a semi-humanoid, flexible aquatic giant.
+He is the subject of the picture book [<cite>In The Deep Sea</cite>](https://nier.fandom.com/wiki/In_the_Deep_Sea):

+{% include youtube.html id="UtqbQPRuuy0" %}

+> The child held sway over enormous strength.\\
+> But sadly, he was also a little bit broken.\\
+> He spent his long days hurting those around him.\\
+> He tried his best to be good and kind.\\
+> But despite his efforts, things never seemed to turn out.\\
+> They told him he was unwanted.\\
+> They abandoned him in the deep, dark ocean.\\
+> And from the cold at the bottom of the sea,\\
+> He cried out:\\
+> Mother!
+Mother!
+Mother! ...Mother...\\
+> But his voice never reached his mother.

+The [unit description](https://nier.fandom.com/wiki/Gr%C3%BCn) gives a more explicit account:

+> A machine lifeform of extreme size that was developed specifically to annihilate androids. however, due to its tendency to also destroy its fellow machines, it was eventually discarded into the sea.
+The part that was initially thought to be its entire body turned out to be merely its head, causing this colossus to reach over 1,000 meters into the sky when standing.

+Per the timeline, Grün (the 'Behemoth-class' machine lifeform) was first sighted in 11627 (about 300 years before the game), and launched a devastating attack on the androids, only to disappear into the Izu-Ogasawara Trench a month later.

+Grün is apparently most likely named after obscure socialist [Karl Theodor Ferdinand Grün](https://en.wikipedia.org/wiki/Karl_Theodor_Ferdinand_Gr%C3%BCn), who clashed with the young Marx in the Young Hegelians, making him one of the most obscure philosopher allusions.

+### Immanuel, Ernst and the Forest Kingdom

+In 11689, a group of machines led by a large one named Ernst (likely after the Marxist [Ernst Bloch](https://en.wikipedia.org/wiki/Ernst_Bloch)) found a pseudo-medieval society, centred on a ruined but carefully preserved castle bordering Pascal's village.
+A record of its founding myth can be found in the [<cite>Letter to the Forest King</cite>](https://nier.fandom.com/wiki/Letter_to_the_Forest_King).
+By the time of <cite>Automata</cite>, Ernst has died (in 11817), and this kingdom has become fanatical, defending [a baby machine](https://nier.fandom.com/wiki/Immanuel) called Immanuel (after [Immanuel Kant](https://en.wikipedia.org/wiki/Immanuel_Kant)), yet unable to discern why he will not grow.
+Immanuel speaks his first words 120 years later in 11937, but remains baby sized.

+A peaceful subfaction obsessed with fight training may be encountered in the DLC.

+As far as their namesakes go, Kant was born hundreds of years before Bloch.
+I can find very little connection between them beyond that both wrote about hope.

 ## The androids experiment with dying: Project YoRHa concert drama